dfalster/dfalster.github.io/source/_posts/2013-05-05-why-nice-code.markdown

 {% img left http://cran.r-project.org/Rlogo.jpg 150 150 %}

+I originally posted this article on the [niceRcode blog](http://nicercode.github.io/blog/2013-04-05-why-nice-code/).

 Writing code is fast becoming a key - if not the most important - skill for doing research in the 21st century.
 As scientists, we live in extraordinary times.
 The amount of data (information) available to us is increasingly